eidellev/adonis-stardust/README.md

 # ⭐ Adonis Stardust ⭐

-Use your adonis named routes in the client.
+Use your adonis named stardust in the client.

 ## Installation